Pan-Seared Venison with Rosemary and Dried Cherries

 Preparation

-Pat venison dry and put in a bowl, then rub with paste.
-Season well with pepper, then cover and chill 20 minutes.
-Preheat oven to 450°F
+Pat the venison dry with paper towels and rub all over with the paste.
+Season generously with salt and pepper.
+Cover and refrigerate for 20 minutes.
+Preheat the oven to 450°F.

-Heat a well-seasoned cast-iron skillet over high heat until hot, then add remaining oil, tilting skillet to coat evenly.
-Season venison well with salt, then brown, turning once, about 6 minutes total.
-Be careful not to overcook
+Heat a well-seasoned cast-iron skillet over high heat until just smoking.
+Add the remaining oil, tilting the skillet to coat.
+Add the venison and sear, turning once, until deeply browned on both sides, about 6 minutes total.
+Do not overcook.

-Transfer skillet to middle rack of oven and roast venison until an instant-read thermometer inserted diagonally into center registers 125°F, 7 to 10 minutes.
-Transfer meat to a plate and cover tightly with foil
+Transfer the skillet to the middle rack of the oven and roast until a thermometer inserted into the thickest part reads 125°F, 7–10 minutes.
+Transfer to a plate and tent loosely with foil.
+Let rest for 10 minutes.

-Add wine and cherries to skillet and deglaze by boiling over moderately high heat, stirring and scraping up brown bits.
-Stir together broth, water, flour, and remaining rosemary in a bowl and add to skillet.
-Simmer, stirring, until mixture is thickened, about 5 minutes.
-Whisk in jelly and salt and pepper to taste
+Add the wine and cherries to the skillet and deglaze over medium-high heat, stirring and scraping up any browned bits.
+In a small bowl, whisk together the broth, water, and flour until smooth, then pour into the skillet along with the remaining rosemary.
+Simmer, stirring occasionally, until the sauce has thickened, about 5 minutes.
+Whisk in the jelly and season with salt and pepper.

-Cut venison into ¼ inch-thick slices and serve with sauce.
+Slice the venison into 1/4-inch-thick pieces and serve with the sauce.

 Comments